-Brexit, Border Controls and Free Movement, a policy report by BrexitLawNI (a UK government-funded collaboration between two university law schools and a human rights organisation), said that advocates of further migration controls viewed the region as a potential ‘back door’ to the UK after Brexit.
+Brexit, Border Controls and Free Movement, a policy report by BrexitLawNI (a UK-government-funded collaboration between two university law schools and a human rights organisation), said advocates of further migration controls viewed the region as a potential ‘back door’ to the UK after Brexit.

 However, given the government’s assurance that there’d be no border in the Irish Sea, wouldn’t that be a front door to continued mass EU migration to mainland UK? bbb

 Perhaps the back door – and the front door – could be closed by giving Northern Ireland back to the Irish.
 The self-styled Unionists – who want to keep Northern Ireland within the UK, but couldn’t actually care less about the UK – would object for a while, but they’d be fine.

 Given our brutal history of colonialism in Ireland, it’d be fair to give it back.
 We could have a referendum on it!
 (Admittedly, it’d be constitutionally challenging.
 Maybe we could buy the Unionist majority out.)

 ‘…we recommend moving to a system in which all migration is managed with no preferential access to EU citizens.